-Keycards have many different names (Swipe cards, Fobs, Swipe Systems, Door Entry System, Magnetic Cards, RFID/NFC cards, ID cards or Prox card).
-Regardless of what its called and the technology used may differ, keycards are used to efficiently and securely grant or restrict access to a certain areas for authorised users when they swipe their unique card.
+Keycards have many different names (Swipe cards, Fobs, Swipe Systems, Door Entry System, Magnetic Cards, RFID/NFC cards, ID cards, or Prox cards).
+Regardless of what it’s called and the technology used may differ, keycards are used to efficiently and securely grant or restrict access to certain areas for authorized users when they swipe their unique card.

-Their applications in U.S as well as Houston TX has grown drastically over the years to now include Office buildings, Elevators, Apartments, Hotels, Parking Spaces, Schools and Homes.
+Their applications in the U.S, as well as Houston TX, have grown drastically over the years to now include Office buildings, Elevators, Apartments, Hotels, Parking Spaces, Schools, and Homes.

 While many Houston businesses and homeowners may be enthusiastic about installing a card reader system in their buildings or homes, it is vital to be sure that it actually is a good fit for your particular requirements.
 Evaluating the pros and cons of key card systems can help in this regard as they are a big investment especially if readers are to be installed in multiple entry points.